tobykurien/rpi_lcars/README.md

 # Global Config

-- [UI_PLACEMENT_MODE](https://github.com/tobykurien/rpi_lcars/blob/master/app/lcars.py#L7) - if set to ```True```, allow you to long-press any widget (except background items) and then drag them to any location.
+- [UI_PLACEMENT_MODE](https://github.com/tobykurien/rpi_lcars/blob/master/app/lcars.py#L7) - if set to ```True```, allows you to long-press any widget (except background items) and then drag them to any location.
 When you release the widget, it's new top and left co-ordinates are printed in the console, which you can use in your code to place the widget there.
-- [DEV_MODE](https://github.com/tobykurien/rpi_lcars/blob/master/app/lcars.py#L10) - if set to ```True```, will hide the mouse cursor, for example.
+- [DEV_MODE](https://github.com/tobykurien/rpi_lcars/blob/master/app/lcars.py#L10) - if set to ```True```, will show the mouse cursor, for example.
 The mouse cursor is useful during development (on a non-touch screen).

 # Credits and Notes